Walking to Albania: the country that stole my heart

 “How much further?”
 I ventured to ask Dan.

-Përshëndetje, a keni nevojë për një udhëtim?” he asked.
-(Hi, do you need a ride?)
-He offered to drive us all into the town for 10 euros total, so naturally we all jumped in – Dan in the front, me in the back on the red leather seats, squashed between the two Sicilians.
-We sped off down a road that was still being built, dodging JCB diggers and workmen in ripped jeans, while the Albanian driver cranked up the volume, and the strains of “Tom’s Diner” filled the air, lyrics known only to me.
+We struck a deal.
+He offered to drive us all into the town for 10 euros total, so naturally we all jumped in – Dan in the front, me in the back, squashed between the two Sicilians, who looked a little unsure of the arrangement.
+We sped off down a road, which, as it was still being built, meant dodging JCB diggers and workmen in ripped jeans, and having gravel whipped up around the windows.
+All the while the Albanian driver cranked up the volume to “Tom’s Diner”, and I sang along, the lyrics known only to me.

 Lake Ohrid in North Macedonia in spring, before we set off for Albania on foot